lostpebble/pullstate/docs/quick-example-server-rendered.md

 ## Client-side only updates

-Something interesting to notice at this point, which can also apply with server-rendered apps, is that (for updates) we could just import `UIStore` directly and run `update()` on it:
+Something interesting to notice at this point, which can also apply with server-rendered apps, is that (for client-side only updates) we could just import `UIStore` directly and run `update()` on it:

 ```tsx
 import { UIStore } from "./UIStore";